 Rowena Plateau is an easy, 2-mile round-trip hike across the plateau toward the river.
 Look for an explosion of Balsamroot, bachelor buttons and white yarrow.
 From the same parking lot at Tom McCall Nature Preserve, take the steep climb up McCall Point, 3.4 miles round-trip.
 You’ll see the purple lupine and scarlet Indian paintbrush.
 Ball Point in the Badger Creek Wilderness is a 7.2-mile journey through the dry eastern foothills up to a sweeping viewpoint at 3,250 feet.
 Expect the signature Balsamroot, lupine and Indian paintbrush as well as prairie star and Death camus.

 Located on BLM land just north of Terrebone, Scout Camp Loop is a gorgeous springtime desert hike with views of the Deschutes River Canyon.
 The 2.2-mile loop is steep, but worth the trip for sightings of goldthread, yellow bell and bitterroot.
-Iron Mountain Trail in the Willamette National Forest is a scenic 5-mile loop with a 1.4-mile lookout add-on.
+Iron Mountain Trail in the Willamette National Forest is a scenic 5-mile loop with a 1.4-mile add-on that leads to a beautiful lookout platform.
 The area is home to more than 300 types of wildflowers, including flax, penstemon, yarrow and saxifrage — all popular with hummingbirds, so look for them, too.